Bogan (film): Production

-Following the commercial success of Romeo Juliet (2015), Lakshman and Jayam Ravi announced that they would collaborate for another venture together.
+Following the commercial success of Romeo Juliet (2015), Lakshman and Ravi Mohan (formerly Jayam Ravi) announced that they would collaborate for another venture together.
 In August 2015, Prabhu Deva revealed that his new film studio, Prabhu Deva Studios, would associate with the actor-director pair as the producer and a launch event was held for the film, alongside Deva's other productions Sometimes (2017) and Vinodhan (2017).
 Lakshman initially wanted Vijay Sethupathi to portray a second leading role in the film, but his unavailability led him to consider alternate options.
-After discussing the role with Bobby Simha, Lakshman finalised Arvind Swamy for the role, with the actor being seen with Jayam Ravi again after the success of Thani Oruvan (2015).
+After discussing the role with Bobby Simha, Lakshman finalised Arvind Swamy for the role, with the actor being seen with Ravi Mohan again after the success of Thani Oruvan (2015).
 Meanwhile, Hansika Motwani, who starred in Romeo Juliet, also joined the team of the film during late 2015.
 Akshara Gowda joined the cast of the film during the first schedule and revealed that she would portray a police officer, while the co-producer Ganesh's nephew Varun and Prabhu Deva's brother Nagendra Prasad also joined the cast.

 Bogan began production during March 2016 with the team filming sequences in Chennai and Pondicherry during the month.
-A song titled "Damaalu Dumeelu" featuring Jayam Ravi, Akshara Gowda, Varun and Nagendra Prasad shot first at Binny Mills in Chennai, while a press confirmed that most of Romeo Juliets technical crew including music director D. Imman, cinematographer Soundararajan, editor Anthony and stunt master Dhilip Subbarayan, would be retained in Bogan.
+A song titled "Damaalu Dumeelu" featuring Ravi Mohan, Akshara Gowda, Varun and Nagendra Prasad shot first at Binny Mills in Chennai, while a press confirmed that most of Romeo Juliets technical crew including music director D. Imman, cinematographer Soundararajan, editor Anthony and stunt master Dhilip Subbarayan, would be retained in Bogan.
 Lakshman revealed that both Ravi and Arvind Swamy would play "dual-dimensioned" roles of a police officer and a former prince, while Hansika would feature as a homemaker.

 In October 2016, the film ran into trouble after an aspiring director, Anthony, alleged that the story of Bogan belonged to him.
 Anthony claimed that he had begun production on a film titled Halwa starring Lollu Sabha Jeeva for producer Kasthuri Raja in 2011, and after the film ran into production trouble, he had emailed a copy of the script to Bogan's co-producer, Ganesh, who later chose to make it with Lakshman as director.
 Anthony later claimed that Ganesh had used goondas to attack him, and that he had turned down Vikraman of the Director’s Association's request for him to take away a compensation package.
 In reply, Lakshman criticised Anthony and threatened him with legal action for trying to slander the film and his name, and revealed that he had been tipped off by producer Nemichand Jhabak and actress Nayanthara about Anthony's attempts to use his story in a different project.
-Concluding the issue, Vikraman suggested that Anthony's claims were false and that he had no sympathy for the pair of the directors as the story seemed strongly inspired from the English film Face/Off (1997).
+Concluding the issue, Vikraman suggested that Anthony's claims were false and that he had no sympathy for the pair of the directors as the story is not inspired from any English film Face/Off (1997).
 The film subsequently finished production in early November 2016, after a song choreographed by Sheriff and other patchwork was completed.